mattmorgante/laravel-vegaroo/readme.md

 - Meta tags & descriptions (make seo a dynamic partial)
 - Minify CSS
 - Email validation on form
+- Resources with images on home page
+- More recipe links on single recipe page
+- footer with lots of links - good for SEO

+Ideas:
 - Can you drop in an imgur widget or something and have users post their own pics of the dish?

-- Put resources on bottom with images
-- footer with lots of links - good for SEO
+Feedback:
 -  if it's a fitness/bodybuilding meal then I don't care if the pictures don't look great

 On all recipes you need H2s with the category name